AdrianStorr/Employee-Directory/README.md

 Filter the users by at least one property.

   ##  Instuctions
-  In the terminal create React for application, then run npm install followed by npm install.
+  In the terminal create React for application, then run npm install followed by npm start.